 The purpose of this course is to familiarize graduate students with modern empirical techniques and theoretical concepts of public economics, including government revenues and expenditures.
 Students will learn to critically analyze public programs and fiscal policies.
 Topics to be covered include tax incidence, efficiency and avoidance, income, corporate and wealth taxation, social insurance and the provision of public goods.
-Prerequisite: EF9901, EF9921, or Departmental permission.
+Prerequisite: Successful completion of PhD Comprehensive Exam.
 Antirequisite: EF8936.
 1 Credit